DMAIC is a structured, customer-focused, data-driven approach to problem-solving. The acronym stands for:

 - Identify all stakeholders

-- Form the team that will implement this improvement
+- Form the team

-Critical activities at this point include:
+Critical activities include:

-- Develop the methods by which data will be collected to evaluate success
+- Develop the methods of data collection

 - Identify input, processes, and output indicators